 - So, it means one player gets a lot of deadwood cards and the winner can meld them to score more points.

-- To calculate scores, sum up the deadwood points of each player and subtract them with each other to come up with final score.
+- To calculate scores, sum up the deadwood points of each player and subtract them from each other to come up with a final score.

 - In case you’ve knocked but the opponent has fewer deadwood points than you,

 - then they get an undercut which is your deadwood points+25 bonus.